eduNEXT/tvm/.github/pull_request_template.md

 Include anything else that will help reviewers and consumers understand the change.
 - Does this change depend on other changes elsewhere?
-- Any special concerns or limitations?
+- Any particular concerns or limitations?
 For example: deprecations, migrations, security, or accessibility.
 - Link to other information about the change, such as Jira issues, GitHub issues, or Discourse discussions.

 ## Checklist for Merge